Contact Us | Search

 The partnerships and collaboration envisioned within the scope of this project are carefully selected to be appropriate for the complexity of the activities and enhance transboundary institutional collaboration.
 In essence, the project can be viewed as two projects under a shared goal, as the two case studies are (1) located in different countries and in different river basins, (2) influenced by different sociopolitical circumstances, and (3) affected by different legal and administrative structures.
 The three regional partners involved under the auspices of the lead institution, IWMI, (1) the Tashkent Institute of Irrigation and Melioration under the Ministry of Agriculture and Water Resources of Uzbekistan; (2) the Sogd Water Authority in Tajikistan; and (3) the Institute of Sanitary, Hygiene, and Professional Disease, Department of the Hygiene of Water and Soil, under the Ministry of Health of Uzbekistan.
 These transboundary partnerships build on and strengthen existing coordination established under two previous projects in PEER Cycles 4 and 5 between the transboundary government agencies.
 The project’s US partners are Dr. James Ayars from the US Department of Agriculture/Agricultural Research Services and Dr. Catherine A. Berry from the University of Nevada, Reno.

-The project team was able to complete essentially all of the project activities and outputs outlined in the initial work plan despite obstacles faced due to COVID-19 pandemic.
-The research plan focused on assessing the potential impact of improvements in the water use efficiency and energy use intensity on the downstream water availability and environment and on evaluating whether improved irrigation management can make rural livelihoods more ‘sustainable’ and reduce health issues by decreasing water pollution and carbon emissions in the example of two intensive energy-use pump irrigated areas of Sogd Province, Tajikistan and Kashkadarya Province, Uzbekistan.
+The project team was able to complete all project activities and outputs despite obstacles faced due to COVID-19 pandemic.
+The research plan focused on assessing the potential impact of improvements in water-use efficiency and energy-use intensity on downstream water availability and environment It also evaluated whether improved irrigation management could make rural livelihoods more sustainable and reduce health issues by decreasing water pollution and carbon emissions in the two intensive energy-use pump irrigated areas of Sogd Province, Tajikistan and Kashkadarya Province, Uzbekistan.
+It built on the previous achievements of a PEER Cycle 6 project including: (i) a geodatabase for the two study areas containing over 40 thematic maps that was developed; (ii) demonstration of water-saving technologies and assessment of irrigation efficiency for furrow, gated pipe, and drip irrigation schemes in the study area was undertaken; and, (iii) evaluation of water-saving technologies and methods documenting the costs and benefits to the government, farmers, and the society.

 Back to PEER Cycle 6 Grant Recipients